 Other amenities include a playground, picnic pavilion, tennis courts and basketball courts.
 The tennis courts were installed as a cooperative effort by the Township Trustees and Village Council with the Township paying two thirds of the future costs of maintainence.
 The basketball courts were paid for partially with an ODNR Natureworks grant awarded to the Township with former Mayor Donna Stewart cutting the dedication ribbon along with the township trustees.

 Keystone-Lagrange Community Library, The Board of Trustees worked in conjunction with the Elyria Library System to create a branch at the Veteran's Park.
-In 2015 the Trustees agreed to sell the building and a portion of the land to the Elyria Library System to allow them to build on to the current building.
-If for any reason in the future it would cease to be a functional library or the Library would change hands, the ownership would revert back to the township.
+Their plan was to enlarge the building at that site until soil testing was done and it was found that soil conditions were not suitable for development.
+They are now renovating the former bank building at the corner of Commerce Drive as a new location.
 After the branch came to LaGrange, the Friends of the Keystone-LaGrange Library was formed and are active in promoting and fund raising for our branch.

 River Road Cemetery, Indian Hollow just south of Route 303.
 Established 1842.